7 Killer T-Shirt Fundraising Ideas to Boost Donations

 Why t-shirt fundraisers work

-T-shirts aren't just products—they're marketing tools.
+T-shirts are not just products.
+They are marketing tools.
 Every person who wears your shirt spreads awareness about your mission.
 Plus, printing technology and on-demand services make it easier than ever to launch a campaign without upfront costs.

 Many nonprofits use print-on-demand platforms to handle fulfillment, meaning you can sell shirts without holding inventory or managing shipping.
 Orders are printed and shipped after purchase.
 Time-boxed pre-orders with a minimum threshold also reduce inventory risk.